FinnRobotic/FinnRobotic/README.md

 # 👋 Hi, I’m Finn

-## 🚀 Über mich
+## 🚀 About Me
-Ich studiere derzeit **Robotics and Autonomous Systems** an der **Universität zu Lübeck**.
+I’m currently studying **Robotics and Autonomous Systems** in my 3rd semester at **Universität zu Lübeck**.
-Meine Leidenschaft gilt unter anderem der **Softwareentwicklung für Hardware & Robotik**, aber ich bilde mich auch kontinuierlich in vielen anderen ingenieurstechnischen Bereichen weiter.
+My passion partly lies in **software development for hardware & robotics**, but I’m also constantly szudying in various engineering fields, such as classical- / quantum-mechanics, electrical engineering and also maths.

-## 💡 Interessen
+## 💡 Interests
-- Embedded Systems & Hardware-nahe Software
+- Embedded systems & low-level software
-- Robotik & Automatisierung
+- Robotics & automation
-- Maschinelles Lernen & KI in technischen Systemen
+- Machine learning & AI for technical systems
-- Steuerungs- & Regelungstechnik
+- Control systems & mechatronics

-- 3D-Druck & Fertigungstechnologien
+## 🔧 Current Projects

-## 🔧 Aktuelle Projekte
+Currently I’m working on various projects related to **robotics & software development**, including …

-Ich arbeite an verschiedenen Projekten im Bereich **Robotik & Softwareentwicklung**, darunter … *(hier kannst du eigene Projekte ergänzen!)*
+  - Software for Kinematics for Robot-arms

-## 🎯 Kollaboration & Kontakt
+  - an own LiDar-implementation

-Ich bin offen für spannende Projekte & Kooperationen im Bereich **Robotik, Embedded Systems & Softwareentwicklung**.
+  - an own physics engine

-📫 Erreichbar über GitHub oder per Mail: *[Hier deine Mail-Adresse oder Socials ergänzen]*
+  - a board for reading various sensors such as strain gauges, hall sensors etc. for my racing team(Seagulls Luebeck)

-⚡ **Fun Fact:** *Hier kannst du eine interessante oder lustige Info über dich einfügen!*
+## 🎯 Collaboration & Contact

----
+I’m open to exciting projects & collaborations in **robotics, embedded systems, and software development**.

-✨ Lass uns gemeinsam an innovativen Lösungen arbeiten! 🚀
+📫 Reach me via GitHub or email: finn.ole.flemming@gmail.com